-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 Raters are given the choice to skip tasks if they’re uncomfortable watching offensive content — or even opt out of disturbing content completely.
 They can also skip tasks if, say, the video did not load, the query is unclear, the video is in a foreign language, or the rater doesn’t have enough time.
 But multiple raters told BuzzFeed News they feared facing hidden penalties, such as being locked out of work, if they chose this option too often.
 “It’s not clear which reasons [to skip tasks] are legitimate and how many is too many released tasks,” a rater told BuzzFeed News.

 Complicating matters for this system is the inherent instability of the jobs of raters, which takes its toll on workers.
-Nearly all of the raters BuzzFeed spoke to for this piece are employed part-time by the contracting company Raterlabs, which works with Google.
+Nearly all of the raters BuzzFeed spoke to for this piece are employed part-time by the contracting company RaterLabs, which works with Google.
 (RaterLabs limits workers’ hours to 26 a week.)
 The raters do not receive raises or paid time off, and they have to sign a confidentiality agreement that continues even after their employment ends.
 There is no shortage of anecdotes among these workers about finding themselves dismissed suddenly via a brief email, without warning and without an explanation.

 And the field is consolidating, with a few companies dominating the space and possibly driving wages down.